JPE-Reproducibility/JPEtemplate/README.md

 ```

 * Notice that `replication-package` is the unzipped version of the package.
 * The same dropbox link also contains paper and appendices in the directory `paper-appendices`.
-You should download those as well.
+You should download those as well *into this same folder* so that you have everything in one place.

 ## Recommended workflow